balkian/balkian.github.com/content/post/efficient-collaboration.md

 * Fostering autonomy
 * Avoiding miscommunication
 * Optimizing your contribution
-* Coordinating with other teams
-* Creating a team

 The remaining of the post will be a series of tasks or rules to achieve these goals.